bhartiy/learnsellacious/pages/21.import-and-export/02.import-products/docs.md

 <br>You can also import products with multiple sellers.
 If there are multiple sellers to the one product, one row will be for the one seller.
 And in the 2nd row you can fill the details of another seller.
 In that second  row fill the details of that products too.
 You can change the stock, listing dates, Price etc. according to the seller.
 5. To publish the product in frontend mandatory columns to import are PRODUCT_TYPE, PRODUCT_CURRENT_STOCK, PRODUCT_STATE, Seller related columns, PRODUCT_CATEGORIES.
 6. To import variants, with any of product unique key, fill the variants related columns in separate row.
 You can import multiple variants of same products but with different sellers too with sellacious importer.
 <br>There are 3 Unique keys to import varinats : **VARIANT_TITLE, VARIANT_SKU, VARIANT_UNIQUE_ALIAS.** One of these key is must to import variants.
-[How to import varinats?](https://www.sellacious.com/learn/import-and-export/import-variants)
+[How to import varinats from CSV?](https://www.sellacious.com/learn/import-and-export/import-variants)
+7. While you're importing products, you can import these products to new or existing categories.
+To Create categories, select option